-AUS strengthens global ties and innovative collaboration with AGH University of Krakow
+AUS Strengthens Global Ties And Innovative Collaboration With AGH University Of Krakow

-(MENAFN- American University Of Sharjah ) Sharjah, UAE.
-January 31, 2024 – American University of Sharjah (AUS) has bolstered its global research and academic ties by signing a Memorandum of Understanding (MoU) with AGH University of Krakow, Poland, affirming its commitment to fostering international collaboration in education and research initiatives.
+(MENAFN- Mid-East) American University of Sharjah (AUS) has bolstered its global research and academic ties by signing a Memorandum of Understanding (MoU) with AGH University of Krakow, Poland, affirming its commitment to fostering international collaboration in education and research initiatives.

 The agreement was signed by Dr. Tod Laursen, Chancellor of AUS, and Professor Jerzy Lis, Rector of AGH University of Krakow.